Attryy/Setting-up-your-Python-ML-system/README.md

 #### F. Python + CUDA

-Installing Numba for Python + CUDA programming
+Installing Numba for Python + CUDA programming (IF you have a GPU and installed CUDA)

 Numba requires llvm
 `~$ sudo apt-get install llvm-5.0 llvm-5.0-dev`